lpq29743/lpq29743.github.io/pages/index.md

 #### Manuscripts

-1. **Peiqin Lin**; Meng Yang.
+1.**Peiqin Lin**; Meng Yang.
 2020.
 A Shared-Private Model with Joint Learning and Predict-then-Extend Extraction for Targeted Sentiment Analysis.
 Submitted to ACL.

 - A shared-private network to exploit the relation between target extraction and target classification
 - An heuristic predict-then-extend algorithm for target extraction